 Innovations affect how people use the internet.
-As the voice search technology has leaped forward in the past few years, the way most consumers search online has changed tremendously.
+As voice search technology has leaped forward in the past few years, the way most consumers search online has changed tremendously.
 To capitalize on this new trend, business owners learn how to optimize their business for voice search.

 Why Should You Optimize for Voice Search?

-The entire shopping business has changed completely.
+Retail as a business has changed completely.
 Consumers can now buy just about anything online in a matter of minutes.

 It is easier to use because you do not need to type, and when using smart speakers, you get one answer for your search, saving you time from combing through several search results.